karthikkeyan/CircularSeek/README.md

 # Logic Behind CircularSeeker

 It involves simple trigonometry.
-The above image is the final output of our control.
+The above image is the final output of our component.
 User can drag the red colored thumb view in the given circular path.

-## Formulas
+## Formulae

-Since UI we are going to develop is a **circle**, code we need to recall our high school trigonometry.
+Since the UI is in the form of a circle, we need to recall our high school trigonometry.

 <img src="https://github.com/karthikkeyan/CircularSeek/blob/master/circle-trigonometry.png" />